jttoivon/data-analysis-with-python-spring-2019/faq.rst

 it hasn't been activated.

 On Windows you it may help, if you use 'Anaconda prompt' from the Windows menu.
+That should activate Anaconda automatically.

+If you don't want to use 'Anaconda prompt', then in command prompt try ``where python`` to see if it finds Python under Anaconda's folder.
+If not, try to activate Anaconda with ``C:\Users\<username>\AppData\Local\Continuum\Anaconda3\Scripts\activate`` Or something similar, depending where you installed it.

 On Linux/macOS: